 AIGA’s institutional archive serves as the memory of the organization’s extensive history and association with the century’s most influential designers.
 The bulk of the collection consists of printed records created by and for AIGA, including exhibition catalogues and design annuals documenting the selections from AIGA competitions since 1915; newsletters and journals published by AIGA since 1922; AIGA conference materials produced since 1985; and flat files of prints, posters, publications, and more by AIGA Medalists and AIGA Chapters.

-Once shared, all images must be displayed with an appropriate credit line (work title, artist, year, link to where it lives on our website, and AIGA, the professional association for design cited as a source).
+All work from the AIGA archives or its websites must be displayed with an appropriate credit line (work title, artist, year, link to where it lives on our website, and the source cited as: AIGA, the professional association for design).